 Ricker Polsdorfer, MD

-If your arrhythmia might cause you to lose control without warning, avoid situations that require constant alertness, such as driving.
+If your arrhythmia might cause you to lose control or faint without warning, avoid situations that require constant alertness, such as driving.
 For your sake and the safety of others, do not operate motor vehicles or dangerous equipment until the risk of losing control has been resolved.
-Avoid working or even being in dangerous places, such as ladders, rooftops, trees, cliffs, etc.
+Avoid working or even being in dangerous places, such as ladders, rooftops, trees, or cliffs.